Merck to acquire EyeBio in $3bn deal to expand ophthalmology pipeline

 EyeBio’s Promising Therapeutic Innovations

 EyeBio is currently advancing a pipeline of clinical and preclinical candidates designed to prevent and treat vision loss associated with retinal vascular leakage, a significant risk factor for various retinal diseases.
 The company’s flagship candidate, Restoret (EYE103), a potentially first-in-class tetravalent, tri-specific antibody, has shown promising results in early-phase trials.
-Following positive outcomes from the AMARONE study in patients with diabetic macular edema (DME) and neovascular age-related macular degeneration (NVAMD), Restoret is set to progress into a pivotal Phase 2b/3 trial in the latter half of 2024.
+Following positive outcomes from the AMARONE study in patients with (DME) and neovascular age-related macular degeneration (NVAMD), Restoret is set to progress into a pivotal Phase 2b/3 trial in the latter half of 2024.

 Dr. David R. Guyer, CEO and president of EyeBio, commented on the merger’s potential: “The EyeBio team has successfully assembled a pipeline of novel candidates with the potential to provide new treatment options for patients with retinal disease.
 As a subsidiary of Merck, EyeBio will be positioned to tap into the resources and infrastructure needed to support the clinical, regulatory and commercial development of these candidates and help bring them to patients worldwide.”